HurlesGroupSanger/DeNovoWEST/README.md

 7. Classifications for likelihood of structural malformation of ultrasound
 8. Gene features used to generate Figure 2(b) in manuscript
 9. Results file from [DeNovoNear](https://github.com/jeremymcrae/denovonear)
-10. Results file from enrichment part of `DeNovoWEST`
+10. Results file from all variant enrichment part of `DeNovoWEST`
-11. Information file needed to apply IHW for our dataset
+11. Results file from missense variant enrichment part of `DeNovoWEST`

 ## Paper figure code